iTwin/itwinjs-core/docs/dev/MAKING_CHANGES.md

-Note: before pushing it's recommended to run the `pre-publish.bat` file - it runs the same commands as our CI job and helps to make sure you don't forget to built / lint / test / etc.
+Note: before pushing it's recommended to run the `pre-publish.bat` file - it runs the same commands as our CI job and helps to make sure you don't forget to build / lint / test / etc.

 ## Publishing changes